In the dark: Fears of contamination plague a ‘forgotten’ flood community

 “People are like, ‘What?
 We didn’t know you’d even been hit’.”

-Janet Raitt lives with her husband Bruce at the top of Phillips Rd.
-She agreed that communication was a concern and said more should be done to prevent unauthorised access and looting.
+Janet Raitt lives with her husband Bruce at the top of Phillips St. She agreed that communication was a concern and said more should be done to prevent unauthorised access and looting.

 “We’re not being kept in touch,” she said.